22 Budget-Friendly Friendsgiving Games

 The dishes can all be Friendsgiving themed, such as different kinds of pie or cookies.

-There is a possibility of the results being hilarious or fiercely competitive, but in the end, everyone will have the chance to sample some delicious treats.
+The results may be hilarious or fiercely competitive, but in the end, everyone will have the chance to sample some delicious treats.

 Indoor Games